-The Office of Disability, Access, and Inclusion (DAI) collaborates with partners across campus to provide equal access for all students and community members.
-Our shared goal is to honor the rights of our students through ensuring that we are reducing barriers for individuals with disabilities and celebrating disability as diversity.
+The Office of Disability, Access, and Inclusion (DAI) collaborates with partners across campus to provide equal access for students.
+Disability is a vital component of diversity on our campus, and we honor the rights of our students by actively and respectfully addressing disability related barriers in living and learning environments at URI.

-Every college and university interprets and follows ADAAA a little differently, which can make navigating the accommodations eligibility and implementation processes challenging for new staff, as well as new and adjunct faculty members.
-DAI’s practices go beyond basic compliance and are designed to dismantle the rubber stamp mentality that often accompanies disability-related work.
+Each institution of higher education interprets and follows the ADAAA a little differently.
+It can make navigating the accommodations eligibility and implementation processes challenging for new and adjunct faculty members alike.
+DAI’s practices are deliberately designed, evaluated, and evolving beyond basic compliance, to dismantle the rubber stamp mentality that often accompanies disability-related work.
+We take our role to educate and empower students and their faculty, seriously.

-The reasonable accommodations from DAI are well-supported, medically necessary, and approved for the purpose of legally and ethically upholding the student’s right to equal access.
+Reasonable accommodations from DAI are well-supported, medically necessary, and approved for the purpose of legally and ethically upholding the student’s right to equal access.
 Accommodations can be initiated and approved at any time, are in place from the time a letter or form is disclosed to a staff or faculty member, and their use must be requested by the student in advance, as accommodations are not retroactive by law.
 Accommodations that are not contained within an official form or letter from DAI are not legally protected at URI.
-We respectfully request that faculty consult with DAI before offering a student with accommodations additional adjustments to a course, extensions on deadlines, etc…
+It is important for faculty to note that it is legally inadvisable for students to be forced into a position of indirectly disclosing a disability due to inaccessible course policies, such as no computer access in the classroom.
+If you wish to discuss how to design your course more accessibly, please let us know, and we would be happy to meet with you.

 Faculty Rights and Responsibilities